ucsdml/ucsdml.github.io/_posts/2020-05-04-adversarial-robustness-through-local-lipschitzness.markdown

 Our main theoretical result says that if the two classes are separated -- in the sense that points from different classes are distance at least $2r$ apart, then there exists a $1/r$-locally Lipschitz function that  is both robust to perturbations of distance $r$ and also 100% accurate.

-For many real world data, the separation assumption in fact holds.
+For many real world datasets, the separation assumption in fact holds.

 {:refdef: style="text-align: center;"}
 <div>